sambacha/turbokeeper-beta/packages/client/README.md

 # turbokeeper-client

-turbokeeper-client is a lightweight JavaScript library used for interacting with the surrogeth system.
+turbokeeper-client is a lightweight JavaScript library used for interacting with the turbokeeper system.
 It's designed to be easy for mixers or wallets to integrate quickly.

 ## Installation